-We would like to share with you some insights from our recent project, where we applied Machine Learning to increase credit scoring performance.To illustrate our insights we selected a random pool of 10 000 applications.
+We would like to share with you some insights from one of our projects, where we applied machine learning to increase credit scoring performance.To illustrate our insights we selected a random pool of 10 000 applications.

 How the regular process works

 Loan applications are usually assessed through a credit score model, which is most often based on a logistic regression (LR).
 It is trained on historical data, such as credit history.
 The model assesses the importance of every attribute provided and translates them into a prediction.

 The main limitation of such a model is that it can take into account only linear dependencies between input variables and the predicted variable.
 On the other hand, it is this very property that makes logistic regression so interpretable.
 LR is in widespread used in credit risk modelling.

 Machine learning enables the utilization of more advanced modeling techniques, such as decision trees and neural networks.
 This introduces non-linearities to the model and allows to detect more complex dependencies between the attributes.
 We decided to use an XGBoost model fed with features selected with the use of a method called permutation importance.

 However, ML models are usually so sophisticated that they are hard to interpret.
 Since a lack of interpretability would be a serious issue in such a highly regulated field as credit risk assessment, we opted to combine XGBoost and logistic regression.

 Combining the models